-The Bank's Information Security Team is responsible for overseeing compliance with the policies and procedures by any person with access to the Bank's systems.
-The Bank also engages independent third-party reviews of its cyber-security program.
+The Bank's Information Security Team is responsible for overseeing compliance with the applicable policies and procedures by any person with access to the Bank's systems.
+The Bank also engages independent third-party consultants to review and assess its cybersecurity program.

-The cyber-security program was developed using a holistic approach, which enables us to cover both the technical and strategic measures in a single framework.
-This framework is based on four fundamental pillars: Perimeter Security, Service and Infrastructure Security, User Security and Data Security.
+The Bank's cybersecurity program was developed using a holistic approach, which covers both the technical and strategic measures.
+This framework is based on four fundamental pillars: Perimeter and Cloud Security, Service and Infrastructure Security, User Security and Data Security.